-Fall Desert Quince Puff Pastry Tarts with Roasted Pecans and Vanilla Sauce
+Fall Dessert Quince Puff Pastry Tarts with Roasted Pecans and Vanilla Sauce

 Quince are not a pretty fruit.
 Far from perfectly shaped they resemble an oversized, rock-hard pear.
 However, once peeled and stewed with sugar, like apples for a compote, quince are versatile.
 You can make a quince paste, which is delicious with cheese or follow this recipe for Quince Puff Pastry Tarts from Jeany Cronk’s kitchen.